 Any questions regarding issues with trash, recycling or yard waste collection are to be directed to Waste Management at 1-800-255-8479.
 This is a direct access phone number for Middletown residents.
 Use the key phrase "Middletown Township - Bucks County" when speaking with the customer service representative or when leaving a message on the after-hours message system.
 A Waste Management representative will be available Monday through Friday, 7:30 AM to 5:00 PM.
-The after-hours message system will be monitored so that issues reported after hours are corrected in a timely fashion and as soon as possible.
+The after-hours message system will be monitored so that issues reported after hours are corrected as soon as possible, the following day.
+Please make sure to listen to the entire recorded message.
+At the end of the message, press "1" for other options.
+Pressing "1" will allow you to leave a message in the assigned after-hours voicemail box.
 Remember to leave your address and a contact number if you wish to receive a return call.

 Refrigerators, freezers, dehumidifiers, air conditioners, and any other appliances containing Freon are collected by appointment only.
 Doors, drawers and shelving must be removed and put out with regular trash on the 2nd collection day of the week.
 To schedule a pickup, call Waste Management at 1-800-255-8479.
 All other bulk items, such as furniture and appliances, are collected on the 2nd collection day of each week along with regular trash.
 Bulk items are limited to one (1) item per week.